Becksteinlab/AdKGromacsTutorial/docs/visualization.rst

 It is often desirable to *RMS-fit* the protein on a reference structure (such as the first frame in the trajectory) to remove overall translation and rotation.
-In Gromacs, the trjconv_ tool can also do more "trajectory conversion tasks".
-After (1) centering and remapping the system, we want to (2) RMS-fit (due to technical limitations in :program:`trjconv` you cannot do both at the same time).
+In Gromacs, the `gmx trjconv`_ tool can also do more "trajectory conversion tasks".
+After (1) centering and remapping the system, we want to (2) RMS-fit (due to technical limitations in :program:`gmx trjconv` you cannot do both at the same time).

 RMS-fit (:code:`-fit rot+trans`) to the protein *backbone* atoms in